cwise24/snopsy/docs/module1/14_Jinja_Playbook.rst

 What is Jinja2?

-*"Jinja2 is a modern day templating language for Python developers.
+"*Jinja2 is a modern day templating language for Python developers.
 It was made after Django’s template.
-It is used to create HTML, XML or other markup formats that are returned to the user via an HTTP request."*[#]_
+It is used to create HTML, XML or other markup formats that are returned to the user via an HTTP request.*"[#]_

 | Using ``set_fact`` to build a new variable ``interface`` and using Jinja filters for only the interfaces
 | { Lines 13-14 }